Safety Harness Rescue Training Course

 The selection, inspection, setup and use of harness rescue/evacuation equipment

-To enable a delegate to select, setup, inspect and use the following items of rescue/evacuation equipment.
+To enable a delegate to select, setup, inspect and use the following items of rope rescue/evacuation equipment.

 - Auto Descender, Including Reciprocal use for Multiple Evacuations using Ridgegear Descender RGR9

 - Vertical Rescue System (remote rescue) using Ridgegear RGR3

 - Lightweight Rescue Ladder

 All those in your organisation involved in planning, carrying out, supervising and managing rescues from height in the workplace.

 Course Entry Requirements